Alanis Obomsawin: Singer-songwriter

-Filmmaker, producer, educator
+Filmmaker

-Obomsawin first film came to the attention of the National Film Board (NFB) in the mid-1960s, when she held fundraising concerts to pay for the construction of a swimming pool in Odanak.
-Children in her community were no longer able to swim in the Saint Francis River, but were not allowed to use a pool in a neighboring community, which was for white residents only.
-Obomsawin's success in raising funds for a construction of a pool for Odanak children was through an interview about her film in a report by the CBC-TV's Telescope series, which was seen by NFB producers Joe Koenig and Bob Verrall.
+As of 2025, Obomsawin has directed 65 films with the NFB.
+Obomsawin's filmmaking came to the attention of the National Film Board of Canada in the mid-1960s, when she held fundraising concerts to pay for the construction of a swimming pool in Odanak.
+Children in her community were no longer able to swim in the Saint Francis River, but were not allowed to use a pool in a neighboring community which was for white residents only.
+Obomsawin was interviewed about her film about the issue in a report for CBC-TV's Telescope series, which was seen by NFB producers Joe Koenig and Bob Verrall.
+They invited her to work as an advisor on a film about First Nations people.

-"It was from there the National Film-Board (NFB) saw it and I was invited by some producers to talk to some of the filmmakers there," said Obomsawin.
-"I discovered that they had a studio that only catered to [the] classroom, with educational film strips."

-They invited the singer-storyteller to their film board to work as an advisor on a film about Aboriginal people.
-She went on to direct films of her own, while continuing to perform and fight for justice for her people.

 Obomsawin directed her first documentary for the NFB, Christmas at Moose Factory, in 1971.
-As of August 2017, she has directed 50 films with the NFB, with her documentary film Our People Will Be Healed, about the Helen Betty Osborne Ininiw Education Resource Centre in Norway House Cree Nation, premiering in the Masters-program of the 2017 Toronto International Film Festival.

-Obomsawin's next films include: Incident at Restigouche (1984), a powerful depiction of the Quebec police raid of a Micmac reserve; Richard Cardinal: Cry from a Diary of a Métis Child (1986), the disturbing examination of an adolescent suicide; No Address (1988), a look at Montreal's homeless; as well as Mother of Many Children (1977).
+Obomsawin's next films included: Incident at Restigouche (1984), a depiction of the Sûreté du Québec police raid of a Listuguj Mi'gmaq First Nation reserve; Richard Cardinal: Cry from a Diary of a Métis Child (1986), an examination of an adolescent suicide; No Address (1988), a look at Montreal's homeless population; and Mother of Many Children (1977), her first feature-length documentary.

-She filmed an entire series of films about the 1990 Oka crisis.
-The first, Kanehsatake: 270 Years of Resistance (1993), was a feature-length film documenting the 1990 Kanienʼkehá꞉ka uprising in Kanehsatake and Oka, which has won 18 international awards.
-It was followed by My Name is Kahentiiosta (1995), a film about a young Kahnawake woman who was arrested after the 78-day armed standoff, and Spudwrench – Kahnawake Man (1997), profiling Randy Horne, a high-steel worker from the Mohawk community of Kahnawake.
-The 2000 NFB release Rocks at Whiskey Trench was Obomsawin's fourth film in her series about the 1990 Oka crisis.
+She made a series of films about the 1990 Oka crisis.
+The first, Kanehsatake: 270 Years of Resistance (1993), is a feature-length film documenting the 1990 Kanien'kehá:ka uprising in Kanehsatà:ke and Oka.
+It was followed by My Name is Kahentiiosta (1995), a film about a young Kahnawake woman who was arrested after the 78-day armed standoff, and Spudwrench – Kahnawake Man (1997), profiling Randy Horne, a high-steel worker from Kahnawake.
+The 2000 NFB release Rocks at Whiskey Trench was Obomsawin's fourth film in her series about the Oka crisis.